President – Paul Suitter

-Patrick is a 2nd year JD/MPP and a 2009 graduate from the University of Notre Dame.
+Patrick is a 3rd year JD/MPP and a 2009 graduate from the University of Notre Dame.
 Before law school, Patrick worked for the U.S. Department of Justice in the Antitrust and Criminal Divisions, focusing on international antitrust law and anti-money laundering/counter terrorism financing.
-Patrick spent his 1L summer working in the Human Rights and Special Prosecutions section at the Department of Justice.
-Besides ACS, Patrick is an editor on the Harvard Law and Policy Review, leader of a multidisciplinary focus group on reducing gun violence, and a fellow in the Harvard Kennedy School Program in Criminal Justice Policy and Management.
+Patrick spent his last two summers working in the Human Rights and Special Prosecutions section at the Department of Justice and in the Office of the White House Counsel.
+Besides ACS, Patrick has been an editor on the Harvard Law and Policy Review, leader of a multidisciplinary focus group on reducing gun violence, and a fellow in the Harvard Kennedy School Program in Criminal Justice Policy and Management.

 Jordan is a 2L and a graduate of the University of Virginia.
 Before law school, he served for three years as an Honors Paralegal Specialist with the Foreign Corrupt Practices Act Unit in the U.S. Department of Justice, Criminal Division, Fraud Section.
 Jordan spent his 1L summer in the Office of Legal Policy at the U.S. Department of Justice, and he will be interning with the U.S. Attorney’s Office in Boston during the fall 2013 semester.
 Outside of ACS, Jordan is the Leadership Training Director of the HLS Democrats and an Editor on the Harvard Law Review.

-Director of Professor & Practitioner Engagement – Neil Makhija
+Director of Professor & Practitioner Engagement – Amal El Bakhar

 Outreach Director – Scott Hugo

-Scott is a 3rd year JD/MPP and 2009 graduate of UCLA.
+Scott is a fourth year JD/MPP student with the Kennedy School of Government and a 2009 graduate of UCLA.
 He attended Oxford on a Rhodes Scholarship and earned an MPhil in International Relations.
-The past two summers he has worked in the Newark NJ Law Department and the Oakland Police Department.
-Scott is passionate about Jeopardy, rugby, and all things Superman.
+He has worked for the Newark (NJ) Law Department, the Oakland Police Department, and the Neighborhood Law Corps Unit of the Oakland City Attorney’s office.
+Scott is passionate about Jeopardy and all things Superman.